jfalcou/eve/include/eve/module/algo/algo/README.txt

 `zip_iterator`

-A tuple of iterators with the same cardinal.
+A tuple of iterators with the same width.

 ### ptr_iterator

 * `ptr_iterator`

-A pointer + cardinal with the `iterator` interface.
+A pointer + width with the `iterator` interface.

 ### preprocess_range